-Decisions are made by the Investment Committee to balance the investments between income returning investments (to provide the annual income for grants) and long term growth investments (to increase the value of the Fund and, therefore, its long term income levels).
+The Investment Committee make decisions to balance the investments between income returning investments (to provide the annual income for grants) and long-term growth investments (to increase the value of the Fund and, therefore, its long-term income levels).
 Indianapolis Rotarians are invited to review the Foundation's investment portfolio and its investment protocols and policies at any time.